sebmueller91/ShopBuddy/README.md

 # ShopBuddy 🛒

 A simple, fun shopping list web application where users can collaboratively add and remove items from a shared shopping list.
+Perfect for households, roommates, or small teams!

 ## Features